-TOOLS FOR DATA PRODUCT TESTING
+6 TOOLS FOR DATA PRODUCT TESTING

-The following steps should be followed to test compliance and usability of a new data product.
+The steps indicated below should be followed to test compliance and usability of a new data product and to respond to any issues found during testing.

-1. Perform a data inspection using a data dump (i.e., displaying the data) to check for successful ingest of the metadata, that global attributes appear as expected in the relevant search systems, and that data agrees with the product user guide (Section 6.1).

-- 2. Automated compliance checkers should be used to test the product against format standards (Section 6.2). - 3.
+- Display the data (e.g., via ncdump, h5dump, Panoply or similar tool) to check for correctness of the metadata, and that the data/metadata structures agree with the product user guide (Section 6.1). - 2.
+Automated compliance checkers should be used to test the product against metadata conventions (Section 6.2). - 3.
 If problems are found, some data producers may find it useful to inspect and edit the metadata using tools described in Section 6.3. - 4.
 Once all the necessary changes are known, the data production code should be modified accordingly. - 5.
 The product should be tested with tools that will likely be used on the product (Section 6.4). - 6.
-Producer may wish to validate the packaging decisions result in the desired size / performance trade-off.
+Producer may wish to validate that the packaging decisions (see Section 5) result in the desired size / performance trade-off.